Electronic-Repository/grav-plugin-editable/README.md

 The shortcode will be replaced by the content of the page `introduction` wrapped in a `div` or `textarea` element to make it editable by the editor in use.
 Note that in this example there is no preceding `/` in the name value, which indicates that the page `introduction` is and must be a child page.
 To refer to non child pages an absolute path must be specified, e.g. `/about-us`.

-> Note: The page the shortcode refers to with the name parameter must exist.
-This version does not yet create the page so you must first create the page.
+> Note: The page the shortcode refers to with the name parameter must exist !

 ### Editors